theunravelproject/theunravelproject.github.io/docs/index.md

 <div style="text-align:center;">

- <h1>WELCOME TO UNRAVEL: A STATIC PUBLIC BROADCASTING NETWORK</h1>
+ <h1>WELCOME TO UNRAVEL</h1>

+UNRAVEL hosts an array of accessible scholarly knowledge in the form of video essays, a popular form of intimate scholarship that provides all of the qualities of a written essay, with the advantage of direct engagement with the authors.
+Accompanying the new relational element, it provides an array of interactive visualizations of the research through digital collections and other cutting-edge data graphics.<br><br>

-SEND US A MESSAGE WITH YOUR THOUGHTS, QUESTIONS, OR ANYTHING INTERESTING
+###SEND US A MESSAGE WITH YOUR THOUGHTS, QUESTIONS, OR ANYTHING INTERESTING

 <div class="d-flex justify-content-center mt-5">
   <div class="col-12 col-md-8 col-lg-6">